floresql/floresql.com/README.md

 ## Project Overview

-FloresQL is not just a website; it's a representation of my journey, skills, and projects.
+floresql is a representation of my journey, skills, and projects.
 Here's a brief overview of what you'll find:

 - **Portfolio**: A collection of my past projects, including descriptions, technologies used, and links to their repositories or live demos.
 - **Resume**: A detailed overview of my professional experience, skills, education, and certifications.